Starting conversations that matter

 Everybody deserves great support for themselves and for their families at the end of life.
 We know that at the moment this doesn’t always happen.

 Is the UK in Need of a Micro School Revolution?

 Thinking about new solutions for how we ‘do’ education, schools and learning has never been more important, but neither has it been more difficult.

 We’re in the midst of a major, global upheaval of norms and values that we have taken for granted as the aspirations of Western democracies.
 We must create serious, sustainable impact with and for communities that have been left behind.

 This EEF evaluation is an important contribution to the knowledge base about what it takes to implement new practices in English secondary schools.

-Why the UK needs to understand when and how Project Based Learning really ‘works’
+Why the UK needs to understand when and how PBL really ‘works’

-The education sector is still not as close as it would like to be in really understanding when and how PBL has an impact on student learning
+The truth is that the education sector is still not as close as it would like to be in really understanding when and how Project Based Learning has an impact on student outcomes.

 Strong relationships as the golden thread in thriving societies

 We all know that relationships matter.
 We are social beings.
 Our quality of life, indeed our happiness, is directly related to the degree to which we feel connected to others.